crowbarz/ha-tfi_journeyplanner/README.md

 ## Reconfiguring the integration

-Global departure filters and polling intervals can be modfied after the integration is added by clicking **Configure** on the integration card.
+Stops, departure filters and polling intervals can be modified by clicking **Configure** on the integration card.

-To change the stop IDs that are polled, delete the integration and add it again.

 ## Enabling debugging